exatasoftware/ec2-actions/README.md

-# EC2 Instance Stop Function
+# EC2 Instance Start Function

-This function is a function to stop the EC2 instance.
+This function is a function to start the EC2 instance.

 After deployment, CloudWatch Events is set.
 Function is executed in a single interval day by default.